OS/2: OS/2 Warp 3 (1994)

 Released in 1994, OS/2 version 3.0 was labelled as OS/2 Warp to highlight the new performance benefits, and generally to freshen the product image.
 "Warp" had originally been the internal IBM name for the release: IBM claimed that it had used Star Trek terms as internal names for prior OS/2 releases, and that this one seemed appropriate for external use as well.
-At the launch of OS/2 Warp in 1994, Patrick Stewart was to be the Master of Ceremonies; however Kate Mulgrew of the then-upcoming series Star Trek: Voyager substituted for him at the last minute.
+At the launch of OS/2 Warp in 1994, Patrick Stewart was to be the Master of Ceremonies; Kate Mulgrew of the then-upcoming series Star Trek: Voyager substituted for him at the last minute.

 OS/2 Warp offers a host of benefits over OS/2 2.1, notably broader hardware support, greater multimedia capabilities, Internet-compatible networking, and it includes a basic office application suite known as IBM Works.
 It was released in two versions: the less expensive "Red Spine" and the more expensive "Blue Spine" (named for the color of their boxes).
 "Red Spine" was designed to support Microsoft Windows applications by utilizing any existing installation of Windows on the computer's hard drive.
 "Blue Spine" includes Windows support in its own installation, and so can support Windows applications without a Windows installation.
 As most computers were sold with Microsoft Windows pre-installed and the price was less, "Red Spine" was the more popular product.
 OS/2 Warp Connect—which has full LAN client support built-in—followed in mid-1995.
 Warp Connect was nicknamed "Grape".

 In OS/2 2.0, most performance-sensitive subsystems, including the graphics (Gre) and multimedia (MMPM/2) systems, were updated to 32-bit code in a fixpack, and included as part of OS/2 2.1.
 Warp 3 brought about a fully 32-bit windowing system, while Warp 4 introduced the object-oriented 32-bit GRADD display driver model.